jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 Long Index
 ----------

-There are three styles of variable index referred by 'indexes' field in entry
-object: single index, long index, and cascaded index.
+There are three styles of variable indexes referred to by 'indexes' field in entry object: single index, long index, and cascaded index.

 Long index is a string of multiple continous oid numbers such as an IP address (maybe following a port number).
-In 'udpTable' we examplified that with two entry variables and the 'udp_entry_cache'.
+In 'udpTable' we examplified that with two entry objects and the 'udp_entry_cache'.
 By the way, you would better check if the type of 'sub_oid' argument is Lua table when it is passed down.

     local udp_entry_cache = {